 If the purpose of Common Core is to be a practical language, then I think we need to embrace ways to visualize them.
 That way, we can make collaboration easier between teachers as we talk about what students learn, and we can better communicate the standards to students.

 In 2017, I created these posters to display standards in a kid friendly way that would be clear, concise, and powerful.
 In CCSS, there are six major domains for the standards that students learn during Language Arts.

-I created a web-based digital menu to be able to read standards more easily.
+In 2013, I created a web-based digital menu to be able to read standards more easily.
 This is mainly a tool for teachers, but I think that students could find it useful as well.
 In 2016, I created a digital menu that is based on Google Slides, where each standard is analyzed meaningfully, and teachers and students can access them at any times.